 But these freedoms do not ensure that a derivative work will be distributed under the same liberal terms.
 In order for the work to be truly copyleft, the license has to ensure that the author of a derived work can only distribute such works under the same or equivalent license.

 Copyleft licenses make creative use of relevant rules and laws.
-By submitting the copyright of their contributions under a copyleft license, they deliberately give up some of the rights that normally follow from copyright, including the right to be the unique distributor of copies of the work.
+By submitting the copyright of their contributions under a copyleft license, they deliberately give up some of the rights that normally follow from copyright.

 Copyleft licenses vary from one country to another, and may also be granted in terms that vary from country to country.
-In some countries it is acceptable to sell a software product without warranty, in standard GNU GPL style, while in most European countries it is not permitted for a software distributor to waive all warranties regarding a sold product.
+In some countries it is acceptable to sell a software product without warranty.
 The extent of such warranties are specified in most European copyleft licenses.

 Copyleft is a feature of most free software licenses.
 Many free software licenses are not copyleft licenses because they do not require the licensee to distribute derivative works under the same license.